Olivier Charbonneau

 Charbonneau started his working life as a sewer cleaner in Marans, Charente-Maritime.
-Widowed twice, by Ozanne Lussaud, and Roy in Marans (m.
+Widowed twice, by Ozanne Lussaud, then by Marguerite Roy in Marans (m.
 13 April 1646), he then married Marie-Marguerite Garnier c.
 1656.
 It is recorded that at that time his wife Marie-Marguerite was niece to Marguerite Bourgeoys.

 He was one of the first settlers of the Île Jésus (today, Laval).
 He is the ancestor of 35,000 living North Americans, and ancestor of the entire population of families with the surname Labelle, through his daughter Anne.